gardener/network-problem-detector/README.md

 3. `checkHTTPSGet [--period <duration>] [--scale-period] [--endpoints <host1[:port1]>,<host2[:port2]>,...] [--endpoint-internal-kube-apiserver] [--endpoint-external-kube-apiserver]`

    Tries to open a connection to the given `IP:port`.
-There are multipe variants:
+There are multiple variants:
    - using an explicit list of endpoints with `--endpoints`
    - the cluster internal address of the kube-apiserver
    - the external address of the kube-apiserver

-   The checks run in a robin round fashion after an inital random shuffle.
+   The checks run in a robin round fashion after an initial random shuffle.
 The global default period between two checks can overwritten with the `--period` option.
    With `--scale-period` the period length is increased by a factor `sqrt(<number-of-nodes>)` to reduce the number of checks per node.

 4. `nslookup [--period <duration>] [--scale-period] [--names host1,host2,...] [--name-internal-kube-apiserver"] [--name-external-kube-apiserver]`